First Plenary Session - Monday, May 20, 8:30AM - 10:30AM

 The Dawn of Disruption in the Health Sector: Will Innovative Technologies Require Innovative Ways of Thinking?

 The healthcare sector has recently witnessed several landmark moments in the development of the next generation of medical care.
 While media attention has rightly focused on milestone regulatory approvals for several groundbreaking curative treatments and devices, the best is likely yet to come: over 2600 clinical trials of gene therapies are either completed or ongoing; nearly 1000 trials of regenerative medicine are in progress worldwide; and more than 7000 trials for medical devices ranging from bionic eye brain implants to spinal cord stimulators are underway.
 Disruption will not be limited to drugs and devices, however.
 Advances in the applications of 3-D printing as well as artificial intelligence have the potential to generate powerful new tools for disease prevention, diagnosis, and treatment.
 In short, innovations that have long been the stuff of science fiction may no longer be distant points on the horizon.
 Are we entering a “golden age” of disruptive innovation in medical care?
 What new challenges and opportunities will these technologies bring?
 How can a health sector attuned to an old way of doing things truly prepare for treatments that break the mold?
-This plenary session will begin with an overview of the current and future landscape followed by a discussion among leading experts.
+This plenary session will begin with Keynote Remarks from Dr. Daniel Kraft, who will provide an overview of the current and future landscape, and will be followed by a discussion among leading experts.
 Emerging challenges and opportunities presented by disruptive technologies will be addressed from the perspective of a variety of stakeholders such as payers, manufacturers, and patients.

 Clifford Goodman, PhD, Senior Vice President, The Lewin Group, Falls Church, VA, USA